 What Causes Swimmer’s Tail?

-Although the name “swimmer’s tail” implies the condition only occurs in dogs that swim, that’s not always the case.
+Despite its name, swimmer’s tail doesn’t only occur in dogs that swim.
 Of course, dogs use their tails a lot when swimming.
 But the condition is usually caused by overuse of the tail within the previous 24 hours, resulting in a sprain or strain of the muscle groups that move and wag the tail.

 “Swimming, especially early in the season when water is cold and a dog is not fully conditioned, is the more common cause,” Dr. Klein explains.
 “But other strenuous activities, such as hunting or vigorous play, can cause this condition as well.
 Occasionally, this condition can occur if a dog is kept in too small a crate for a prolonged period of time and the tail cannot comfortably position itself.”

-Because it’s caused by overuse, swimmer’s tail can happen in any breed of dog.
-However, it’s usually seen in members of the Sporting Group or Hound Group who do a lot of physical activity, like swimming and hunting.
-A recent study on limber tail in Labrador Retrievers suggests that swimmer’s tail may be more common at higher latitudes due to colder temperatures.
+Because it’s caused by overuse, swimmer’s tail can happen in any dog.
+However, it’s most common in breeds in the Sporting or Hound Groups who often do a lot of physical activity, like swimming and hunting.
+Research on limber tail in Labrador Retrievers also suggests that swimmer’s tail may be more common at higher latitudes due to colder temperatures.

 What Are the Signs of Swimmer’s Tail in Dogs?